zendframework/zf2-documentation/docs/languages/en/modules/zend.console.modules.rst

    :align: center

+.. _zend.console.modules.best-practices:

 Best practices
 --------------

 As a reminder, here are the best practices when providing usage for your commands:

-1. Your `getConsoleBanner` should only return a one-line string containing the module's name and its version (if available).
+#.
+Your ``getConsoleBanner`` should only return a one-line string containing the module's name and
+   its version (if available).
-2. Your `getConsoleUsage` should not return module's name: it is prepended automatically for you by Console component.
+#.
+Your ``getConsoleUsage`` should not return module's name; it is prepended automatically for you
+   by Console component.